nylander/GAAS/annotation/CheatSheet/gxf.md

 **Inconsistency in stop codon treatment in GTF tracks**
 I've been doing some comparative gene set analysis using the gene annotation tracks and I believe I have run into an inconsistency in the way that stop codons are treated in the annotations.
 Looking at the Human June 2002 assembly, the annotations for Ensembl, Twinscan, SGP, and Geneid appear to exclude the stop codon in the coding region coordinates.
 All of the other gene annotation sets include the stop codon as part of the coding region.
 My guess is that this inconsistency is the result of the gene sets being imported from different file formats.
 The GTF2 format does not include the stop codon in the terminal exon, while the GenBank format does, and the GFF format does not specify what to do.
 Answer:
 Your guess is correct.
 We haven't gotten around to fixing this situation.
 A while ago, the Twinscan group made a GTF validator.
 It interpreted the stop codon as not part of the coding region.
 Prior to that, all GFF and GTF annotations that we received did include the stop codon as part of the coding region; therefore, we didn't have special code in our database to enforce it.
-In response to the validator, Ensembl, SGP and Geneid switched their handling of stop codons to the way that Twinscan does it, hence the discrepancy.```
+In response to the validator, Ensembl, SGP and Geneid switched their handling of stop codons to the way that Twinscan does it, hence the discrepancy.

+**Inconsistency in GTF format reported by Evan Keibler in his Masters Project Report**
+Although the GTF file format is a fairly simple and well defined format, data is often claimed to be in GTF format when it does not comply completely with the specification.
+Most data is generated in some proprietary format specific to the particular program or lab which produced it.
+These proprietary formats often differ in small subtle ways, such as the sequence being indexed starting at position 0 or 1, or the start/stop codon being inside or outside of the initial/terminal exon.
+If the data is to be effectively shared with others it must be in a standard, well defined format.
+Though many labs do convert their data to GTF format, the files they generate rarely comply completely with the specification.
+For this reason the GTF validator was created.
+The validator allows the user to verify that the data is in correct GTF format before sharing with others.
+This makes communication more efficient because the receiver does not have to locate and fix the subtle differences between the many file formats.